Kaze no Stigma: Protagonists

 The title character and main protagonist of the series.
 Born Kazuma Kannagi, he is a former member of the Kannagi household and was born without the ability to use Enjutsu.
 As a result he was bullied by the other clan members.
 Despite his inability to wield fire, his father insisted that he contend for the position of clan heir, and he was easily defeated in the ceremony to wield "Enraiha", his family's sacred sword, by his second cousin, Ayano.
 At the age of 18, due to his failure, his father banishes Kazuma.
 It is hinted in the anime that he may have done so out of kindness, so that Kazuma would find his own path rather than languishing in misery at home.
 Four years later, at the age of 22, he returns to Japan with the name Kazuma Yagami, an arrogant and mercenary attitude and as the most powerful master of Fūjutsu ever known.

 It is later revealed that after Kazuma was banished from his family, his only desire was achieving great power.
 He traveled to a small town in China, where he caused all kinds of trouble until he met Tsui Ling, with whom he fell in love.
 Contented with his life, Kazuma no longer desired power and was happy just living with her.
 He survived by doing odd jobs as a freelancer.
 His happiness, however, came to an abrupt end when an organization used Tsui Ling as a sacrifice to summon a powerful demon.
 Blaming himself for failing to protect her, Kazuma once again sought out great power, leading to his engaging in a contract with the Wind Spirit Lord.

-In the light novel, it is revealed that shortly after Tsui Ling's death, Kazuma attempted to commit suicide, but was saved at the last moment by a traveling Taoist sennin.
+In the light novel, it is revealed that shortly after Tsui Ling's death, Kazuma attempted suicide, but was saved at the last moment by a traveling Taoist sennin.
 The immortal felt the potential within Kazuma and brought Kazuma to his mountain where Kazuma spent the next year and a half in training.
 Kazuma was found to have great potential in all jutsu other than fire and could have mastered any of them.